mountblue/communication-path/README.md

 3. Grammar course - Khan Academy
 [https://www.khanacademy.org/humanities/grammar](https://www.khanacademy.org/humanities/grammar)

+4. Tools that you can use to improve your writing -

+* [Grammarly](https://www.grammarly.com/) to avoid grammatical mistakes.
+* [Hemingway Editor](http://www.hemingwayapp.com/) to write in an active and clear voice.

 ## Apps

 You can also download these apps and start using them on a regular basis: